derrabeh/coffeasy/README.md

 # coffeasy

-Features of this app:
+Features of this app (Completed):

-   1. Support for Android
+   1. Separation of business logic in models and providers, and UI in a separate folder structure
-   2. Google Sign-In using Google API
+   2. Google Sign-In using Firebase Authentication services
-   3. User authentication using Firebase
+   3. Anonymous user authentication using Firebase Authentication services
    4. Use of provider for app state management
-   5. Separation of business logic in models and providers, and UI in a separate folder structure
-   6. Simple widget framework for handling 4 state of UI, eg.: loading, data, empty, error
+   5. Simple widget framework for handling 4 state of UI, eg.: loading, data, empty, error

-   7.
+Features of this app (Doing):
+   1. Sign in using phone number with OTP
+   2. Location autocomplete function using Google Places API
+   3. Maps view function using Google Maps SDK

 To run this app: